What is a debt consolidation loan?

 Before you start a personal loan application, there are a few things you should consider:

-- Interest rates can be tiered depending on how much you borrow so once you work out the loan you will need, make sure to check the rate.
-Generally, interest rates vary for different amounts of borrowing, so you might consider borrowing a different amount to pay a lower rate if you choose to borrow a different amount.
+Interest rates can be tiered depending on how much you borrow so once you work out the loan you will need, make sure to check the rate.
+Generally, interest rates vary depending on how much you borrow.
+You might pay a lower rate if you choose to borrow a different amount.

 If you’re unsure on the best loan option to consolidate debt, check out our guide to personal loans.

 If you choose to consolidate your debt, our calculator can help give a view of what your interest rate could be.

 This can help you understand whether a debt consolidation loan could be the right option for you.